10 Tips for Hiking the Inca Trail to Machu Picchu

 The Inca Trail is only available through a licensed travel agency.
 Because of its popularity in South America, they must take safety precautions and be able to provide fast assistance in the event of an accident.

-5. Book ahead of time and choose your preferred season
+9. Book in advance and choose your preferred season

 Remember that the Inca Trail is highly in demand, so book at least 4 to 5 months ahead of time.
 There are just 500 spots available per day, with only 200 reserved for tourists.